 Short term planning is based on the long term plan and developed using ongoing observations and informal assessment of the children.
 It is usually drawn up on a weekly basis.
-It includes, for example, sequences of experiences and activities designed to promote new learning or to consolidate or apply recent learning.
-Observations of the children are considered and planning is adjusted to cater for the interests and needs of the children and to capitalise on unplanned events, particularly those initiated by the children.
+It includes, for example, sequences of experiences and activities designed to promote new learning or to consolidate or apply things just learned.
+Observations of the children are taken into account and planning is adjusted to cater for the interests and needs of the children and to capitalise on unplanned events, particularly those initiated by the children.